OpenZeppelin/openzeppelin-contracts/docs/access-control.md

 ### Examples in OpenZeppelin

-You'll notice that none of the OpenZeppelin contracts use Ownable, though!
+You'll notice that none of the OpenZeppelin contracts use `Ownable`, though!
 This is because there are more flexible ways of providing access control that are more in-line with our reusable contract philosophy.
 For most contracts, We'll use `Roles` to govern who can do what.
-There are some cases, though—like with `Escrow`—where there's a direct relationship between contracts.
-In those cases, we'll use [`Secondary`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Secondary.sol) to create a "secondary" contract that allows a "primary" contract to manage it.
+There are some cases, though—like with [`Escrow`](localhost:3000/api/payment#escrow)—where there's a direct relationship between contracts.
+In those cases, we'll use [`Secondary`](api/ownership#secondary) to create a "secondary" contract that allows a "primary" contract to manage it.

 Let's learn about Role-Based Access Control!

-## Role-Based Access Control & Roles.sol
+## Roles & Role-Based Access Control

 An alternative to single-concern `Ownable` is role based access control (RBAC), which, instead of keeping track of a single entity with "admin" level privileges, keeps track of multiple different entities with a variety of roles that inform the contract about what they can do.

-For example, a `MintableToken` could have a `minter` role that decides who can mint tokens (which could be assigned to a Crowdsale).
+For example, a [`MintableToken`](api/token/ERC20#erc20mintable) could have a `minter` role that decides who can mint tokens (which could be assigned to a [`Crowdsale`](api/crowdsale#crowdsale)).
 It could also have a `namer` role that allows changing the name or symbol of the token (for whatever reason).
 RBAC gives you much more flexibility over who can do what and is generally recommended for applications that need more configurability.
 If you're experienced with web development, the vast majority of access control systems are role-based: some users are normal users, some are moderators, and some can be company employee admins.

-OpenZeppelin provides [contracts/access/Roles.sol](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/access/Roles.sol) for implementing role-based access control.
+OpenZeppelin provides [`Roles`](api/access#roles) for implementing role-based access control.

 Here's an example of using `Roles` in our token example above, we'll use it to implement a token that can be minted by `Minters` and renamed by `Namers`: